navajogit/autoventoy/README.md

 By default the script runs Ventoy with:

-- **Action: install (`-i`)** – this means the USB stick will be **completely formatted and Ventoy will be installed from scratch**.
-Any data on the stick will be erased.
+- **Action: install** – the USB stick will be completely formatted and Ventoy will be installed from scratch.
+All data on the stick will be erased.
 Use this when preparing a new Ventoy stick.

-- **Secure Boot: ON (`-s`)** – this tells Ventoy to include **support for Secure Boot systems**.
-  If Secure Boot is enabled on your computer, you’ll need to accept a Ventoy certificate the first time you boot.
+- **Secure Boot support enabled (default)** – the USB will work even if Secure Boot is turned on in the BIOS.
+  The first time you boot from it, the system will ask you to accept the Ventoy certificate, and after that it will boot normally.
-  If Secure Boot is disabled, nothing breaks — the stick will still boot normally.
+  If Secure Boot is already disabled, the stick will also work fine.
-  This default is useful if you can’t disable Secure Boot (for example, when the BIOS is locked with a password), so you can still boot Linux recovery tools or live installers.

-- **Note:** Ventoy itself works fine with Secure Boot, but after installing a Linux distribution on your hard drive, you will usually need to disable Secure Boot in the BIOS.
-Many Linux systems don’t run reliably with Secure Boot enabled on installed hardware.
+  **Note:** Ventoy itself works fine with Secure Boot, but **after installing a Linux distribution on your hard drive you will usually need to disable Secure Boot in the BIOS**, because many Linux systems do not run reliably with Secure Boot enabled once installed.

+  See here for a step-by-step guide: [How to disable Secure Boot](./How_to_disable_secure_boot.md).

+  Secure Boot does not need to be disabled if you only want to boot live ISOs from the Ventoy USB.

-- **Partition table: MBR** – Ventoy will create an **MBR (Master Boot Record) partition table** on the USB.
+- **Partition table: MBR (default)** – Ventoy will create an MBR (Master Boot Record) partition table on the USB.
   - **Pros:** maximum compatibility with old BIOS systems and UEFI machines, works on most PCs.
-  - **Cons:** can’t properly handle drives larger than 2 TB, and is technically an older standard.
+  - **Cons:** cannot handle drives larger than 2 TB and is an older standard.
-  - **Alternative: GPT** – use `--gpt` if your USB is very large (>2 TB) or you only care about modern UEFI hardware.
+  - **Alternative: GPT** – use `--gpt` if your USB is larger than 2 TB or if you only plan to use it on modern UEFI hardware.
 GPT is cleaner and more flexible, but very old BIOS-only PCs might not boot from it.

 ---